AD DESCRIPTION

 • Wouldn’t you like to know

-People do use these phrases every day, so they do lend a sense of realism to the dialogue, but consider how much they're really adding to the story.
-In many cases, there are more original options that will work far better.
+They do lend a sense of realism to the dialogue, but consider how much they're actually adding to the story.
+In many cases, a more original option will work far better.

 Fixing Word Packages in Your Writing